Monday Sept 20th, 2021, 0700-1800

 I was surprised to read on my map that I’d be passing the Washington Monument.
 This original Washington Monument sits atop a hill in western Maryland.
 Like its more famous counterpart that adorns the mall in Washington DC, it’s a stone obelisk, albeit much smaller.
 It was built in 1827, 60 years before the larger one.
 The trail passed right by so I went up the short set of stairs for a nice view.
 Two guys were there, diligently counting raptors for their fall migration records.
 I tried to help for a spell but couldn’t do much without binoculars.
 We got to see some vultures, an eagle, and a pair of kestrels.

 Lunch at the park was great.
 I ate the spoils of my yogi efforts from the previous night: salami, parmesan cheese, and crackers.
 It was gourmet compared to what I usually have.
-I shared some with Stellar since I had a lot and he was low on food.
 The rest of the afternoon was some nice ridge walking after a big climb.
 I saw a ton of backpackers and day hikers, which was surprising for a Monday.
-I guess it’s the close proximity to Baltimore and DC that draws such crowds.
+I guess it’s the close proximity to Baltimore and DC that drew such crowds.

 What was of interest to this hiker were the bathrooms and a water spigot.
 I loaded up for the final few miles to a shelter, since the shelter spring was half a mile down a side trail.
 I’d rather carry water for a few miles than walk an extra mile.
 At the shelter, I met a few section hikers as well as a new SOBO, Swift.